5 tips for a successful consignment store event

 1.)
 Build excitement

 Pick a theme and begin sending out teaser announcements 3 to 4 weeks before the event.
-Use social media, emails, in-store signage and bag stuffers to create expectation.
-Tease with a special event hashtag.
+Use social media, emails, in-store signage and bag stuffers to build expectation.
+Create a unique event hashtag.

 Reminders need to be sent multiple times.
 Start 2 to 3 days prior to the event and even the morning of.
 Once again, use social media, emails, in-store flyers and signage as special reminders.